kikocorreoso/s2froms3/README.md

 version 0.2.0

-* Added function `point_in_tile` to check were is located the requested location within the COG tile.
+* Added function `point_in_tile` to check where is located the requested location within the COG tile.
 * Added `ssl_option` keyword in `download_S2` function.
 * Use threading to download COG files.
 * Added `also` and `download` keywords in `download_S2` function.